 Complications with couples:

 It’s also important to be aware that estate tax rules for couples can be complex, particularly when it comes to what to do if your spouse passes without giving away their individual maximum amount and leaves the remainder to you.
 The surviving spouse must note this on the deceased spouse’s estate tax return (even if no other tax is due), which is a move called “portability.”
 If the surviving spouse doesn’t note portability on their deceased spouse’s estate tax return, he or she could be hit with an unexpected federal estate tax bill.1

 Income taxes can also come into play for your beneficiaries.
 Here are some key facts to be aware of:

-- Property: Generally, property that is included in your overall estate value is readjusted to be taxed at fair market value at the time you pass away.
+Generally, property that is included in your overall estate value is readjusted to be taxed at fair market value at the time you pass away.
+This step-up in basis is the readjustment of the value of an appreciated asset for tax purposes upon inheritance, determined to be the higher market value of the asset at the time of inheritance.
 When an asset is passed on to a beneficiary, its value is typically more than what it was when the original owner acquired it.
 The asset receives a step-up in basis so that the beneficiary’s capital gains tax is minimized.

 Estate planning can be complicated and sometimes seems even more complex when you think about how retirement plans factor into the process.
 By taking the time to research your options, however, you can better understand what will happen once you pass away – which ultimately can help bring you and your loved ones some peace of mind.